aflip/mood-muse/README.md

 ## Overview

-The app happened because I wanted to understand semantic search.I figured out the basics using the wikiscience dataset, but figured i'd make something that would be fun to use myself and maybe share with friends.
+The app happened because I wanted to understand semantic search.
+I figured out the basics using the [`millawell/wikipedia_field_of_science`](https://huggingface.co/datasets/millawell/wikipedia_field_of_science) dataset, but wanted to make something that would be fun to use myself and maybe share with friends.
 So I decided to make something that helps me find better poetry.

 ## Data

-~16000 poems in english scraped from poetryfoundation.org
+~16000 english poems scraped from poetryfoundation.org

 ## Modelling notes